|

 Change

-A request with an “Change” status indicates a change has occurred and the minor is in need of Foster Care and Medi-Cal.
+A request with a “Change” status indicates that a change has occurred and the minor needs FC and Medi-Cal.
 There will be an indicator on the top of the SOC 158A stating “CHANGE.”
-There are two situations which will receive a change status.
-The placement will be a change to a different house within the same group home (GH) or to a new GH.
+There are two situations which will receive a change status: a placement change to a different house within the same Group Home (GH), or a placement in a new GH.

 Forms